-In family therapy, the optimal functioning of the family unit is the goal of therapy.
+In family therapy and counseling, the optimal functioning of the family unit is always the ultimate goal.

 Sometimes family therapy is required when one or more members of the family have individual issues that have had an impact on the family as a whole.
 In such cases, a few family sessions may be held during someone’s individual treatment.

-There are many different challenges that families face, where therapy may be beneficial, including discord between parents, the loss of a family member or close friend, and general family dysfunction.
+There are many different challenges that families face, where therapy may be beneficial, including discord between parents or divorce, the loss of a family member or close friend, and general family dysfunction.